isc-projects/kea/doc/sphinx/arm/classify.rst

 Configuring Pools With Class Information
 ========================================

+.. note:

+    As of Kea 2.7.5, ``client-class`` (a single class name) has been replaced with ``client-classes`` (a list of one or more class names) and is now deprecated.
+It will still be accepted as input for a time to allow users to migrate but will eventually be unsupported.

-Similar to subnets, in certain cases access to certain address or prefix pools must be restricted to only clients that belong to a given class, using the ``client-class`` when defining the pool.
+Similar to subnets, in certain cases access to certain address or prefix pools must be restricted to only clients that belong to at least one of a list of one or more classes, using the ``client-classes`` when defining the pool.

 Let's assume that the server is connected to a network segment that uses the 192.0.2.0/24 prefix.
 The administrator of that network has decided that